-Independent of the respective concrete motivation, in any of these investigations it is, as a first step, always necessary to deduce the properties of the considered transformations.
+Independent of the respective concrete motivation, in any of these investigations it is, as a first step, frequently necessary to deduce the structural properties of the considered transformations, i.e., a characterisation of the transformation in a chosen representation\footnote{Here, and throughout, unless stated otherwise, we mean a characterisation of the \textit{Choi matrix} of the transformation when we consider its `properties'.} that goes beyond its original definition.
 For example, for the case of process matrices, one is interested in the structure of mappings that map pairs of independent quantum channels (or, equivalently, any two-party non-signalling channel) to unit probability, in order to analyse the set of processes that abide by causality locally, but not necessarily globally~\cite{oreshkov11}.
-Having these properties at hand then does not only allow one to deduce that this latter set fundamentally differs from the set of causally ordered processes, but also enables numerical optimization over causally indefinite processes.
-On the more axiomatic side, recent works have discussed the properties of the hierarchy of transformations that emerges from starting at quantum states and ``going up the ladder'' of transformations, i.e., transformations of states, transformations of transformations of states, etc.~\cite{perinotti16higher, bisio_theoretical_2019, simmons_higher-order_2022, hoffreumon_projective_2022}.
+Having their at hand then does not only allow one to deduce that this latter set fundamentally differs from the set of causally ordered processes, but also enables numerical optimisation over causally indefinite processes.
+On the more axiomatic side, recent works have discussed the properties of the hierarchy of transformations that emerges from starting at quantum states and 'going up the ladder' of transformations, i.e., transformations of states, transformations of transformations of states, etc.~\cite{perinotti16higher, bisio_theoretical_2019, simmons_higher-order_2022, hoffreumon_projective_2022}.